Look2College Handbook

 2

-Think ABOUT…
+Think about...

 HOW WILL YOU GET THERE?

-You’re like…why talk about this now?
-College is a long way off!
-The thing is, there are choices you can make now that will prepare you for college later.
+There are choices you can make now that will prepare you for college later.

 Be your best self!

-How could you show character in these scenarios?
-Good character makes a difference.
+How could you show character in these scenarios? makes a difference.
+Good character

 I’ve got this covered!